semacu/2022-intro-command-line/README.md

 ## Setup

+It is possible to work through the practical on your laptop or local machine.
+To do this, you will need to download the data that we will use in the practical and start/install the command line if not available in your device.
+Instructions for doing this are below.

 ### Data

-The data that we will use in the practical is available to download [here](https://github.com/semacu/2021-intro-command-line/blob/main/data/shell_data.zip).
+The data is available to download [here](https://github.com/semacu/2021-intro-command-line/blob/main/data/shell_data.zip).
 Click the `Download` button and save the `shell_data.zip` file into your Desktop.
 Then navigate to your Desktop and double-click on the zip file to uncompress it.
 A directory call `shell_data/` should be available

-### Software
+### Command line

+**MacOS**: to start the command line go to `Applications` -> `Utilities` -> `Terminal`.
+Alternatively, in your keyboard press the Command button and the space bar  simultaneously, type "Terminal" (as you type it should auto-fill) and double click "Terminal" in the left sidebar

+**Windows**: computers with Windows do not automatically have a Unix command line program installed.
+To install the Unix command line in Windows, follow the video and instructions available in the Windows tab in [here](https://carpentries.github.io/workshop-template/#shell)

 ## License